Skip to main content

 • Blue mackerel (EMA 7) – West Coast North Island, West Coast South Island

-• Gemfish (SKI 3 & 7) – South Island, Chatham Islands, West Coast off Taranaki & Wellington
+• Gemfish (SKI 3 and 7) – South Island, Chatham Islands, West Coast off Taranaki and Wellington

-• Silver warehou (SWA 3 & 4) – East Coast South Island, Southland, Chatham Islands, Sub-Antarctic
+• Silver warehou (SWA 3 and 4) – East Coast South Island, Southland, Chatham Islands, Sub-Antarctic

 • Leatherjacket (LEA 1), Frostfish FRO 1), Alfonsino (BYX 7), Dark ghost shark (GSH 7), Redbait (RBT 3) – East and West Coasts of Auckland, Northland, Waikato, and Bay of Plenty, West Coast and top of the South Island (inshore and offshore), East Coast South Island (offshore)